stosicresearch/dnnising/README.md

 * `specificheat/` The specific heat computed using the density of states in `dos/`.
 For each text file, the first column represents the temperature $T$ and the second column denotes the specific heat $C(T)$.

 ## Density of States
-Below are shown the density of states for the various transformers both trained and after their values have been shuffled, representing untrained models without changing the distribution of weights.
-It can be observed that well-trained models span a much wider range of energies that can be realized compared to after shuffling, which represent poorly trained networks.
-To generate the plots, run `python dos.py` for the different models.
+Below are shown the density of states for the various transformers both trained and after their values have been shuffled, representing untrained networks without changing the distribution of weights.
+It can be observed that well-trained networks span a much wider range of energies that can be realized compared to after shuffling, which represent poorly trained networks.
+To generate the plots, run `python dos.py` for the different networks.

 | | | |
 |:-------------------------:|:-------------------------:|:-------------------------:|